Debra Marshall: Sporadic appearances (1999–2002)

 By the second half of 2001, Debra accompanied Austin, as he defected to the Alliance, with a running gag about her famous chocolate chip cookies being repulsive (although Debra herself remained oblivious to this).
-Following a miscommunication, during a prank on Kurt Angle, Stacy Keibler and Shawn Stasiak accidentally dropped a bucket of milk on Debra.
-The following week, Debra beat up Keibler with a tray of cookies in a backstage segment, following a failed peace offering.
+On an episode of RAW, Debra was subject to a bucket of milk accidentally falling on her, which was a miscommunication by Stacy Keibler and Shawn Stasiak who meant to play the prank on Kurt Angle.
+The following week, Debra beat up Keibler with a tray of cookies in a backstage segment.

 In August, during an episode of Smackdown!, Debra also clocked Stone Cold in frustration with a cookie tray in the middle of the ring.
 The next week on RAW, she accompanied her husband to the ring for a match against Matt Hardy, and was involved in a physical altercation with Lita during the match.

 In 2002, Debra was involved in a major backstage brawl with Stephanie McMahon after arguing over their respective husbands.
-Debra appeared sporadically thereafter in backstage segments, leaving the company in June 2002 after her last RAW appearance with Austin, fanning the flames of their well-publicized marital fallout.
+Debra appeared sporadically thereafter in backstage segments, notably slapping Ric Flair in a backstage segment in April on an episode of RAW.
+She left the company in June 2002 after her last RAW appearance with Austin, fanning the flames of their well-publicized marital fallout.

 Following domestic abuse charges against Austin and arrest, Austin eventually returned to WWE in 2003.
 Debra, however, was never invited back.
 References of Debra were subsequently dropped from WWE programming and media altogether, although, in 2021, she was acknowledged by WWE.com in a list of female performers who made an impact outside the ring.

 Other media

 Before becoming involved in wrestling, Marshall studied acting in Texas.
 Her first acting jobs involved commercials and two music videos for country musician George Strait.
-She also had a small role in the 1994 film Texas Chainsaw Massacre: The Next Generation as a police officer.
+She also had a small role in the 1995 film The Return of the Texas Chainsaw Massacre as a police officer.
 The producers originally offered her the lead in the film, but when the director's first choice changed her mind and accepted the role, Marshall was given the small role instead.

 On March 10, 2002, Marshall appeared on an episode of The Weakest Link alongside several other members of the WWE roster.
 In addition, she has a role in the 2010 film Gathering of Heroes.